slackapi/deno-slack-runtime/README.md

 ## Installation

-In a Run-on-Slack project, ensure your `.slack/slack.json` file has the following section:
+In your project, ensure your `.slack/slack.json` file has the following section:

 TODO: once we figure out distribution for this repo, the below needs to be updated.